Aztecs: Restoration of dynastic rulership (1538–1565)

-Political and social organization
+Social and political organization

 Nobles and commoners

-The highest class were the pīpiltin or nobility.
+The highest class was the pīpiltin or nobility.
 The pilli status was hereditary and ascribed certain privileges to its holders, such as the right to wear particularly fine garments and consume luxury goods, as well as to own land and direct corvee labor by commoners.
 The most powerful nobles were called lords (teuctin) and they owned and controlled noble estates or houses, and could serve in the highest government positions or as military leaders.
 Nobles made up about five percent of the population.

-The second class were the mācehualtin, originally peasants, but later extended to the lower working classes in general.
+The second class was the mācehualtin, originally peasants, but later extended to the lower working classes in general.
 Eduardo Noguera estimates that in later stages only 20 percent of the population was dedicated to agriculture and food production.
-The other 80 percent of society were warriors, artisans and traders.
+The other 80 percent of society were warriors, artisans, and traders.
 Eventually, most of the mācehuallis were dedicated to arts and crafts.
 Their works were an important source of income for the city.
 Macehualtin could become enslaved, (tlacotin) for example if they had to sell themselves into the service of a noble due to debt or poverty, but enslavement was not an inherited status among the Aztecs.
 Some macehualtin were landless and worked directly for a lord (mayehqueh), whereas the majority of commoners were organized into calpollis which gave them access to land and property.

 Commoners were able to obtain privileges similar to those of the nobles by demonstrating prowess in warfare.
-When a warrior took a captive he accrued the right to use certain emblems, weapons or garments, and as he took more captives his rank and prestige increased.
+When a warrior took a captive he accrued the right to use certain emblems, weapons, or garments, and as he took more captives his rank and prestige increased.